ismoz/dynlib/docs/guardrails.md

 ## Notes
 - These guardrails are deliberately strict: failing early at build-time avoids subtle runtime behavior and makes steppers portable and JIT-friendly.
+- Workspaces provide clean separation: stepper workspaces for algorithm-specific storage, runtime workspaces for DSL features like lagging.
-- If a stepper legitimately needs an uncommon pattern, extend `StructSpec` with a narrowly scoped opt-in flag and document the precise invariants required.
+- If a stepper legitimately needs an uncommon workspace pattern, extend the NamedTuple with narrowly scoped fields and document the precise invariants required.
 Such extensions must be reviewed and added to the registry rules above.